 Typical Evening Activities

-When girls finish their lessons at 3.00pm (Prep School) or 3.45pm (Senior School and Sixth Form), they can enjoy a snack in our dining hall and then go off to After-School Club (Prep School pupils), enjoy extra-curricular activities or go to the boarding house to relax and chill out.
+When pupils finish their lessons at 3.00pm (Prep School) or 3.45pm (Senior School and Sixth Form), they can enjoy a snack in our dining hall and then go off to After-School Club (Prep School pupils), enjoy extra-curricular activities or go to the boarding house to relax and chill out.

 At 5.00pm all boarders gather to do prep (their homework) with day pupils under supervision until 6.00pm.
 Supper is then served in the dining hall.
 All boarders, from age 9-18, sit together as a family and enjoy their meal together.